-I am a full-time instructor in the Environmental Science Department.
-I am a Marine Biologist by training and my background includes work on invasive species, benthic-pelagic coupling, water quality, plankton population dynamics, bioaccumulation and magnification studies, and how carbon moves through ecosystems.
-My graduate research was the first to focus on the feeding ecology of an invasive bivalve on a specific size class of plankton in the San Francisco Estuary.
+Hi!
+I am a full-time instructor in the Environmental Science Department at De Anza College.
+My background includes work on invasive species, benthic-pelagic coupling, water quality, plankton population dynamics, bioaccumulation and magnification studies, and how carbon moves through ecosystems.
+My research was the first to focus on the feeding ecology of an invasive bivalve on a specific size class of plankton in the San Francisco Estuary.
 You can read about it here.

 Classes I Teach